 Exercise: Design a Johnson Counter that also has a control input that makes it divide by six or seven.
 Optimise your design for two features: 1. maximum clock speed, 2. that the ratio input can be changed at any time without causing a hazard.
 Note: clearly, metastability cannot be avoided, but by being hazard free, we mean that the state path taken will always be one or the other of the two desired paths, whatever happens.
-Why might the second feature be important in practice (hint: consider derived clocks) ?

-2.5 Speed Increase with One Hot Coding
+3.7 Speed Increase with One Hot Coding